davepinch/pinchy.cc/collections/_states/washington/deception-pass/Deception_Pass_Bridge.md

   - Deception Pass
   - Wikipedia
 ---
-**Deception Pass Bridge** is the common name for two, two-lane bridges on Washington State Route 20 connecting Whidbey Island in Island County, to Fidalgo Island in Skagit County, in the U.S. state of Washington.
+**Deception Pass Bridge** is the common name for two two-lane bridges on Washington State Route 20 connecting Whidbey Island in Island County, to Fidalgo Island in [Skagit County]({% include cc-url for="Skagit County, Washington - Wikipedia" %}), in the U.S. state of [Washington]({% include cc-url for="Washington (state) - Wikipedia" %}).
 It was a Washington State Highways project, and included project elements built by young workers from the Civilian Conservation Corps.
 Completion of the bridge was a factor in the decision to build Naval Air Station Whidbey Island and helped Oak Harbor flourish.
 The bridge is a commonly photographed landmark of the Puget Sound region.